boxen/puppet-ibackup/README.md

-# Backup Puppet Module for Boxen
+# iBackup Puppet Module for Boxen

+Install [iBackup](http://www.grapefruit.ch/iBackup/), a simple to use backup/restore utility.

 ## Usage